SKGleba/sa0tour0/README.md

 4) Choose the target location (i.e ur0:data/font/pvf/ for *.pvf* fonts)

-5) It should take few seconds to complete, after it finishes you may exit the app and reboot the console.
+5) It should take few seconds to complete, after it finishes reboot the console.

 # FAQ:
  - Q: Can i delete other (not used) folders from the /data/ folder?